The many ways you can travel upscale on a budget

 Despite a tragic 20th century, one would be remiss not to visit 900-year-old Angkor Wat, the enormous Buddhist temple complex in Siem Reap.
 Be sure to allow a few days to explore, learn, and observe what nature has reclaimed from man.

 Chengdu is another “C”, known for spicy Sichuan food and pandas.
 Chengde is another interesting region of China I have written about.
+And one of my favorite cities in the world is Copenhagen.
+Closer to home is a fun trip to Catalina Island (seen across the sea in the photo below from Dana Point).

 Dana Point California